gustavvopenna/GithubTopics-ReactNative/README.md

 # GithubTopics

-Search featured Github topics easily and save your recent searches and see the topic details.
+😸🐙💻 Search featured Github topics easily and save your recent searches and see the topic details.

 ## Technologies

-Build with React 16.8 (Hooks), React Native, Styled Components, Expo, GitHub API and Context API as Global State Management System.
+Built with React 16.8 (Hooks), React Native, Styled Components, Expo, GitHub API and Context API as Global State Management System.

 ## Installation